sdillon1/GnarlyDialogSampleApp/README.md

 #### Constructors ####
 There are 3 constructor options available for GnarlyDialog.

-Create a simple default styles GnarlyDialog by only passing a Context.
+Create a simple default styled GnarlyDialog by only passing a Context.

 `public GnarlyDialog(Context context)`

-Create a GnarlyDialog of a specific type by passing a Context and a type.
+Create a GnarlyDialog of a specific style type by passing a Context and a type.

 `public GnarlyDialog(Context context, int gnarlyDialogType)`

 Create a GnarlyDialog of a specific type as well as deciding if you want to use the color wrap layout which is enabled by default.
-Simple pass `false` as the `shouldUseColorWrapLayout` parameter to use the non color wrapping layout.
+Simply pass `false` as the `shouldUseColorWrapLayout` parameter to use the non color wrapping layout.

 `public GnarlyDialog(Context context, int gnarlyDialogType, boolean shouldUseColorWrapLayout)`